-It’s still technically fall, but with temps in the 20s here in Chicago, it certainly feels like winter.
+It’s still technically fall (the first official day of winter isn’t until December 21), but with windchill temps in the 20s some days here in Chicago, it certainly feels like winter.
 And since I’ve had pumpkins and hay on my porch for months, I’m about ready for a change.
 Swapping out my porch decor is one of my favorite ways to transition seasons and it really doesn’t have to be very complicated (though if you have the brains and wallet for complicated porch decor, I will certainly come by with my heart eyes).

 Even if you do nothing else, swapping your regular doormat for a seasonal one can make you feel as if you’ve got your act together.
 However, this can backfire if you then leave your seasonal doormat out long enough that it’s the next season (ahem, not that I’ve ever done that or anything).

 Garlands can be used above doorways or around railings and columns to add a festive winter punch.
 Similar to wreaths, you have many more options if you have a covered porch, but there are still plenty of great weather-resistant outdoor garlands available.

 A few solid outdoor accents help to tie together the whole look, and again, these can be holiday-themed or not.
 Personally, I lean towards lanterns, lights, and candles to add some warmth and coziness to winter.

 This article was originally published on November 8, 2019 but has been updated for timelines.